The Sheep Fiends FAQ

 in 1991 as a band called IMF and included Paul McLenon on vocals, Eric

-Peterson on drums, Xavier Thomas Skroch (rhymes with "roach") on guitar
+Peterson on drums, MX Skroch (rhymes with "crow") on guitar and Zack

-and Zack Webb on bass.
-They changed their name to "The Hidden" before
+Webb on bass.
+They changed their name to "The Hidden" before Brian

 remained in the band.